Missing information?

 More information

-2nd Lt Joseph G. Stacy attended high school for four years and was employed at Gipps Brewery.He enlisted in the U. S. Army Air Corps Air Corps on 30 October 1942 at Peoria, Illinois.
+2nd Lt Joseph G. Stacy was employed at Gipps Brewery.He enlisted in the U. S. Army Air Corps on 30 October 1942 in Peoria, Illinois.

-This Combat Bomb Wing was first attacked by enemy aircraft before, during and after bombs away.
-In the process of making a second run on the primary target the formation became loose.
+The gropu was first attacked by enemy aircraft before, during, and after bombs away.
+In the process of making a second run on the primary target, the formation became loose.
 The enemy aircraft attacks further broke up the formation.
-Just at bombs away approximately 15 enemy aircraft identified as mixed FW 190´s and ME 109´s jumped the lead group.
-Attacks by these enemy aircraft were in elements of 3 abreast from 6 o´clock level to high firing 20mm shells.
+Just at bombs away, approximately 15 enemy aircraft identified as mixed FW 190s and ME 109s jumped the lead group.
+Attacks by these enemy aircraft were in elements of 3 abreast from 6 o'clock level to high firing 20 mm shells.
 These attacks lasted about 10-15 minutes.
-On passing this group they looped and dived down on the low group.
-Seven enemy aircraft dived on the low group from 7 o´clock high making one pass in echelons before breaking off their attack.
+On passing this group, they looped and dived down on the low group.
+Seven enemy aircraft dived on the low group from 7 o'clock high, making one pass in echelons before breaking off their attack.
 The high group was not attacked until immediately before the rally point at 1215 hours.

-Lt Stacy was initially buried on 12 September 1944 in the cemetery at Frommstedt, Germany.
+Lt Stacy was initially buried on 12 September 1944 at the cemetery at Frommstedt, Germany.

-Source of information: Astrid van Erp, Terry Hirsch, www.wwiimemorial.com, www.fold3.com MACR, www.ancestry.com Stacy Family Tree, WWII Draft Card
+Source of information: Terry Hirsch, www.wwiimemorial.com, www.fold3.com MACR, www.ancestry.com Stacy Family Tree, WWII Draft Card